BeAPI/bea-media-analytics/README.md

 If you want to see which media is used and where ?
 This plugin is for you !

 By installing this plugin you will index where your media are used, display further informations about how they are used and also warn you about deleting used ones.
+Therefore, you will easily [delete unused medias](#unused-media).

 # How ?